SlicerMorph/SlicerMorph102/README.md

 `/media/share/MorphoCloudCephShare`

 and **it will be read-only**.
 You should continue saving your data into the your **MyData** folder (located in `/media/volume/MyData`)

+**Note for SlicerMorph 101 attendees:**: These steps should not be necessary for you, as you are likely mapped this drive.
+Please first check whether `/media/share/MorphoCloudCephShare` is present.
+If not, follow the instructions to map them.

 #### Data transfer between your local computer and remote instance
 **Uploading to remote:** If your files are small (<100MB) and you have a stable connection, just dragging and dropping individual files to the browser window.
 Those files will be saved under your **MyData** volume, which is located at `/media/volumes/MyData/`.
 If your data is already on the cloud (e.g., MorphoSource, dropbox, google drive, etc), the fastest way is to use the Firefox browser built into the instance and directly download them to your remote session.
 Just remember to copy them to your `MyData`. </br>